ezhongguo/Profile/README.md

 ### About me
 Hello!
 I'm Eva, currently pursuing my MS in Business Analytics at George Washington University and expecting to graduate in December 2024.
 With two years of experience in e-commerce, I've gained a solid understanding of online retail data.
 I'm actively seeking roles in data analysis, business analysis, database administration, and supply chain management.

-On this page, you'll find selected projects showcasing my expertise in machine learning, SQL implementation, and Python coursework.
+On this page, you'll find selected projects showcasing my expertise in machine learning, SQL implementation, BI visualiztion and Python coursework.

 ### Table Content
 * About me